-Dress codes in insurance are conservative.
+Dress codes in insurance can be conservative.
 You won't go far wrong with a classic dark suit, smart shirt or blouse and polished leather shoes.
 Lloyd's of London has a dress code for all visitors - suits or smart jackets, trousers and ties for men; smart business style for women - you won't even get through the door if you don't comply!

-Forget wild nail polish, over the top make-up or a funky hair do.
+Forget wild nail polish, over the top make-up or a funky hairdo.
 Save all that for the party when you've got the job in the bag!

 Never arrive late - it's a golden rule and one you mustn't break.
 Before your interview plan your route.
-Make sure you do a trial run at the same time of day as your interview to see how long it actually takes - rush hour traffic can make a journey much longer than it looks on paper.
+Do a trial run at the same time of day as your interview to see how long it actually takes - rush hour traffic can make a journey much longer than it looks on paper.
 And then add half an hour onto your journey, leaving you some contingency time.
 If you're early you can always freshen up in the washrooms or grab a coffee.

 What to take

 It's always a good idea to take a smart bag with pen and paper in it so you can make a few notes during your interview.
 Remember to turn your mobile phone off before you go in.
 Your Stormzy ringtone blasting out mid-interview won't go down well.

 Make sure you are attentive and listen well when your interviewer is talking.
 Make some notes if they give you any gems of information.
 You may want to refer back to these later in the interview.
 Attitude plays a key role in your interview success.
 There is a fine balance between being confident and being cocky.
 Make sure you have some questions prepared to ask at the end of the interview.
 The interviewer will expect you to want to know as much as possible if you're really interested in the job.
 The best questions come from listening to what you're asked during the interview and asking for additional information.